ToBeAss/ToBeAss/README.md

 ## Hi there 👋
 My name is Tobias Molland.
 I'm a 22-year-old Norwegian student, studying IT and information systems.
-- 🔭 I’m currently working on using AI and RAG (Retrieval Augmented Generation) to enhance the workflow of a business.
+- 🔭 I’m currently working on using autonomous AI Agents to enhance the workflow of a business.
-- 🌱 I’m currently learning more about AI and Python.
+- 🌱 I’m currently learning more about AI, Next.js, React and TypeScript.
 - ⚡ Fun fact: I am working on a JavaScript-based space shooter type game.

 <!--